epfl-lara/scallion-proofs/README.md

 With older versions of opam, replace the first two commands with:

 ```
+opam init # if you've never used opam before
 opam switch new-switch-name --alias-of 4.09.0
 eval `opam config env`
 ```